 Another day I drove up steep Cleopatra Hill to the former ghost town of Jerome.
 One-mile high and a one-hundred-mile view.

-During its hey-day, the mining companies created diversions for their employees, building theaters, casinos and saloons.
-And brothels (their locations now commemorated with brass plaques).
-Residents engaged in drinking, gambling, fighting and prostitution around the clock in over two dozen establishments.
+During its heyday, the mining companies created diversions for their employees, building theaters, casinos, and saloons.
+And brothels.
+Their locations are now commemorated with brass plaques.
+Residents engaged in drinking, gambling, fighting, and whoring around the clock in over two dozen establishments.
 On February 5, 1903, The New York Sun labeled Jerome “the wickedest town in the West.”

 City of ruins